-When plans for the curiously named Projekt Grenadier first came out it's fair to say that they seemed more eccentric than grounded in reality.
+When plans for the curiously named Projekt Grenadier first came out it's fair to say that they seemed more eccentric than realistic.
 In a nutshell, billionaire Jim Ratcliffe, founder of the vast INEOS chemical empire, was so upset by the axing of the Land Rover Defender that he decided to build his own replacement.
 Originally this was pitched as being a near-clone - something which displeased Land Rover with its own new Defender in the works - the plan then shifting to the idea of creating a new rugged off-roader in its own right.

 But now things are getting increasingly serious.
 Last year we were told that MBTech, an engineering consultancy spun from Mercedes Benz in 1995, was working on productionizing a vehicle.
-Now the Projekt Grenadier have announced that the finished product will use BMW engines, and has also released a single teaser image of what appears to be a GRENADIER embossed bonnet pressing.
+Now Projekt Grenadier has announced that the finished product will use BMW engines, and has also released a single teaser image of what appears to be a GRENADIER embossed bonnet pressing.

 PH also got to chat with Grenadier's commercial director Mark Tennant, who added some extra details to the modest tally that have been officially released.
 The most significant of which being that INEOS has dedicated no less than £600m to the creation of this new model - pretty much exactly what a big carmaker would spend on a fresh offering.
 So properly serious, then.

-Beyond confirming the fact it plans to use both petrol and diesel BMW engines, Grenadier hasn't given any more details, although the Tennant's assertion that the finished vehicle should be seen as a proper utility makes it likely we're talking about four-cylinder power rather than full-fat V8s.
+Beyond confirming the fact it plans to use both petrol and diesel BMW engines, Grenadier hasn't given any more details, although Tennant's assertion that the finished vehicle should be seen as a proper utility makes it likely we're talking about four-cylinder power rather than full-fat V8s.
 The finished Grenadier will be sold around the world, Tennant confirming it will definitely be homologated for both Europe and the U.S.

 On this side of the Atlantic the ambition is to provide an alternative to the separate chassis pickups that have taken over from old-school off-roaders and with similar pricing; in the U.S. Tennant admits that the buying profile is likely to be more affluent and "lifestyle".
 But in other parts of the world the plan is that a bare bones version will offer rugged transport suited to low infrastructure environments; a decent percentage of production might end up in UN white.